The Phantom (play)

 The Phantom is a two act melodrama written by Dion Boucicault.
 It was originally titled The Vampire when it was first performed at the Princess's Theatre in London in 1852.
 Boucicault renamed it The Phantom when he went to the United States, where it opened in Philadelphia in 1856.
 The play tells the story of two different encounters with a mysterious phantom.

 Plot

-The first act begins with two owners of an inn, Janet and Davy on their wedding night.
+The first act begins with two owners of an inn, Janet and Davy, on their wedding night.
 There is a big storm when the landlord's daughter Lucy Peveryl asks Davy to accompany her to the treacherous Raby Castle to see her love, Roland.
-The Ruins of the Raby, as the castle is commonly referred as, are abandoned and there is a legend that some sort of demon is in there and anyone who goes is horrified to death and never comes out alive.
+The Ruins of the Raby, as the castle is commonly referred as, are abandoned and there is a legend that some sort of demon is there and anyone who goes inside is horrified to death.